alexgaarciia/alexgaarciia/README.md

 - Final-year student in Data Science and Engineering at Universidad Carlos III de Madrid
 - Researcher at the Telematic Engineering Department, UC3M.
-- IT&Digital Business Partner Intern at Repsol learning about data-driven strategies to optimize business processes.
+- IT & Digital Business Partner Intern at Repsol learning about data-driven strategies to optimize business processes.

  ### 🛠️ Languages-Frameworks-Tools